IsmaelB83/angular-store/README.md

 This repo contains CircleCI integration to achieve CI/CD in AWS.
 Either way you can find as well the instructions to build & deploy manually each component in your own infrastructure.

+You can find this app working in URL: https://udacity-nanodegree-js-iba.s3.us-west-2.amazonaws.com/index.html

 ## SHOPPING FLOW

 ![MyStore shopping flow](example_flow2.gif)